NoNameWasntTaken/BlowjobTrainer-NoNameWasntTaken-Fork/ChangeList.md

 # Revision 8 - New Tasks, Custom Level Reorganization, and UI Tweaks

 Added Hold and Clap task combining depth hold with clap detection during holds.

 Implemented full Endless task with hold/dive scoring, clap detection during holds, rhythm and depth consistency bonuses, grace period and surface penalties, and score-triggered events.

-Moved custom levels to their own tab for organization, and added difficulty ratings auto-calculated for both default and custom levels
+Moved custom levels to their own tab for organization, and added difficulty ratings auto-calculated for both default and custom levels.

-Moved SFX and audio sliders to the "Mic" tab, which was renamed "Audio" Made various tweaks to UI for calibration, audio, and custom level management.
+Moved SFX and audio sliders to the "Mic" tab, which was renamed "Audio".

+Made various tweaks to UI for calibration, audio, and custom level management.

 Corrected a bug where time was not being tracked for achievements.